X/Twitter to Charge $1 per Year for Users to Post on the Platform

 Details of the new subscription model:

-• New users in New Zealand and the Philippines will be required to pay $1 per year to access key features, including the ability to tweet, reply, and quote.
+• New Zealand and the Philippines users must pay $1 per year to access key features, including the ability to tweet, reply, and quote.

 • The new subscription model will not impact existing users.